 “From there, my ‘agent philosophy’ is all about communication.
 Once a book is finished (and yes I do editorial work with my clients before we call it ‘finished’), I put together a submission list based on editors I think will love the work - my clients know to whom I submit, when and what the response is.
 My clients usually hear from me every week - with updates on submissions, offers, releases, sales numbers and ideas for marketing, publicity or promotions.
 Aside from talking about submissions, the two top things I encourage my clients to do is to get a professional author website together and to keep writing.”
 (Link)

-A list of Nelson Literary clients can be found on the website here.
+A list of clients is available on the kt literary website.

 Ms. Megibow’s clients include: Allison Rushby, Ashlyn Macnamara, Betsy Dornbusch, Christina Lee, Dave Lowry, Eleri Stone, Jaleigh Johnson, Jane Kindred, Jason Hough, Jennifer Shaw Wolf, Juliana Stone, Karina Sumner-Smith, Michael J. Martinez, Michael R. Underwood, Miranda Kenneally, Natalie Bahm, Roni Loren, Sarah Skilton, Stefan Bachmann, Stefanie Gaither, Steve Vera, Tiffany Reisz, and Wen Baragrey.